 We believe that relationships are the foundation of all learning.
-Districts and charter schools should prioritize relationship building and engagement and have clear expectations for student contact with the EL teacher.
+Districts and charter schools should prioritize relationship building and engagement and have clear expectations for student contact with the EL teacher and other teachers and staff.
 This student contact time (one-on-one or in a small group) should be used for conferring, providing feedback, setting individual learning goals, and/or checking on progress.
 Incorporate the experiences of students to enrich the curriculum.
 Writing assignments, projects, community experts and student choice help make learning relevant and engaging.

+It's critical that districts and charter schools have a clear communication plan for reaching all multilingual learners and their families.
 It is important to remember that providing service to students identified as English learners is a matter of equity.
 There are a number of state and federal laws that clarify the legal and ethical responsibility for districts and charter schools to provide both access to academic content and facilitate student progress towards English language proficiency (ELP).
 See the U. S. Department of Education Civil Rights Obligations.
-In order to meet the needs of English learners, districts and charter schools have found that during distance learning there are three main areas of focus: Connections with families, relationships with students, and collaborative instruction for language production.
+In order to meet the needs of English learners and other multilingual learners, districts and charter schools have found that during distance learning there are three main areas of focus: Connections with families, relationships with students, and collaborative instruction for language production.